Lorenzo-collab-beep/Js-Blackjack/README.md

     \- The dealer does not check for BJ
     \- Split allowed on the same value for example (2, 2), (10, 10), (10, K) ...
     \- House Edge (0,77-0,78)%.

-I feel sorry for the code style of this project, I had never code a website before.
-The purpose of this game for me was to be able to train a python bot to be a perfect player and win the casino.